Learning and Training Resources

 Keywords: linguistics and language-related programmes, language data science, scientific research, project management, analytical thinking, automatic speech recognition, language data collection, standards and repositories, Python, machine learning, text processing, corpora, language variation

-Note: Parts of the learning content are also useful for self-study.
+Note: The learning content is available for browsing and download from Moodle.
+Parts of the learning content are also useful for self-study.

 Learn More